Optimization-Algorithms-Book/Code-Listings/README.md

 ## 🗒 Note

-If you dowbloaded the code bundle from the Manning website, please consider checking out the official code repository on GitHub at: https://github.com/Optimization-Algorithms-Book/Code-Listings for the most recent version.
+If you downloaded the code bundle from the Manning website, please consider checking out the [official code repository on GitHub](https://github.com/Optimization-Algorithms-Book/Code-Listings) for the most recent version.

 ## 📂 Course and PowerPoint Slides